 Bone and Cartilage Histology, Collagen

-Courtesy: Amr Abdelgawad, Maimonaides Medical Centre, NY, USA Types of Bone Histology Organized Bone (Lamellar Bone) Cortical Bone – Forms the cortex of long bones. – Located in the shaft of bones such as the femur and tibia. – Dense with low porosity. – Lower surface area for the same bone volume. – […]
+Courtesy: Amr Abdelgawad, Maimonaides Medical Centre, NY, USA Types of Bone Organized (Lamellar) Bone Mature, well-organized bone Provides strength and structural stability Cortical Bone Location Forms the outer cortex of long bones Predominantly seen in the diaphysis (shaft) Characteristics Dense with low porosity Low surface area High strength and stiffness Lower metabolic activity Cancellous (Trabecular) […]

 The Clotting cascade and Anti-thrombotic Medications